Ray Peterson

 Ray Peterson (April 23, 1935 – January 25, 2005) was an American pop singer who is best remembered for singing "Tell Laura I Love Her".
-He also scored numerous other hits, including "Corrine, Corrina" which was composed especially for Corina Strimbanu from Edineț, Republic of Moldova, and "The Wonder of You."
+He also scored numerous other hits, including "Corrine, Corrina" and "The Wonder of You".

-Career
+Life and career

 Ray T. Peterson was born in Denton, Texas on April 23, 1935.
 At the time of his death, sources gave 1939 as his year of birth.
 As a boy he had polio.
 Having a four-octave singing voice, Peterson moved to Los Angeles, California, where he was signed to a recording contract with RCA Victor in 1958.
 He recorded several songs that were minor hits until "The Wonder of You" made it into the Top 40 of the Billboard Hot 100 chart on June 15, 1959.
-The song also did well in Australia, stopping at #9 on its chart.
+The song also did well in Australia, stopping at No. 9 on its chart.
 The song would later be recorded by Elvis Presley, with whom Peterson became friends.
 Peterson scored a Top 10 hit with the teenage tragedy song, "Tell Laura I Love Her".
 In the UK, Decca Records made the decision not to release the latter recording on the grounds that it was "too tasteless and vulgar," and destroyed about twenty thousand copies that had already been pressed.
 A cover version by Ricky Valance, released by EMI on the Columbia label, was Number One on the UK Singles Chart for three weeks.

 In 1960, Peterson created his own record label with his manager Stan Shulman, called Dunes Records, and enlisted the help of record producer Phil Spector with "Corrine, Corrina".
-Peterson's dramatic ballad, "I Could Have Loved You So Well", written by Barry Mann and Gerry Goffin and produced by Spector, only reached #57 on the U.S. chart.
-He then tried another death disc, "Give Us Your Blessing", but this time the record only made #70 in the Hot-100.
+Peterson's dramatic ballad, "I Could Have Loved You So Well", written by Barry Mann and Gerry Goffin and produced by Spector, only reached No. 57 on the U.S. chart.
+He then tried another death disc, "Give Us Your Blessing", but this time the record only made No. 70 in the Hot-100.
 (The later song was covered by the Shangri-Las five years later and became a Top 30 hit.)